-Fundamentals of Marketing is an introductory subject to marketing principles and practice as applied to mainly fast-moving consumer goods.
+An introductory subject to marketing principles and practice as applied to mainly fast-moving consumer goods.
 A key focus of this subject will be development of communication and presentation skills that are integral to the marketing profession and success in business.
 Through the integration of these skills within the subject, you will develop transferable skills that will used throughout your business career to engage with a range of stakeholders.
-Topics will cover the marketing concept, the marketing environment, buying behaviour in consumer and organisational markets, customer segmentation, targeting and positioning, developing the Marketing Mix, and the implementation and control of marketing programs.
-This subject provides a sound foundation for future marketing subjects, advanced skill-development and your career.
+Topics will cover the marketing concept, the marketing environment, buying behaviour in consumer and organisational markets, customer segmentation, targeting and positioning, developing the marketing mix, and the implementation and control of marketing programs.
+This subject provides a sound foundation for future marketing subjects, advanced skill-development, and your career.

-- 1. Apply the philosophy of marketing into basic business decisions; - 2.
-Appreciate the major theoretical principles upon which the practice of marketing is based; - 3.
-Apply these key marketing principles in analysing a range of marketing problems; - 4.
-Identify marketing management tasks and understand how marketing fits into the organisational environment. - Demonstrate capability in written and oral communication and analytical skills in a marketing context.
+- 1. Apply the philosophy of marketing into basic business decisions. - 2.
+Appreciate the major theoretical principles upon which the practice of marketing is based. - 3.
+Apply these key marketing principles in analysing a range of marketing problems. - 4.
+Identify marketing management tasks and understand how marketing fits into the organisational environment. - 5.
+Demonstrate capability in written and oral communication and analytical skills in a marketing context.

-Assessment Piece Weighting Week Due Subject Learning Outcome(s) Course Learning Outcome(s) Online Test X 10 20% 1-5, 7-8, 10-12 1-5 1,2,4 Assignment 2: 40% 5,6, & 7 1-5 1-4 Assignment 3: 40% 9-12 1-5 1-5
+Assessment Piece Weighting Week Due Subject Learning Outcome(s) Course Learning Outcome(s) Online Test X 10 20% 1-5, 7-8, 10-12 1-5 1,3,4,7 Assignment 2: 40% 5,6, & 7 1-5 1,3,4,7 Assignment 3: 40% 9-12 1-5 1,2,3,4,7